spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 This option defines whether the button to preview the uploaded data in the table dialog should be hidden or not.

-### `skipNullCheck`
+### `skipMandatoryFieldCheck`

 **default:** `false`

-This option defines whether the check if fields with `Nullable=false` are filled in excel file should be skipped or not.
-This will not affect the check for mandatory fields from user and metadata.
+This options defines wether mandatory fields defined in the metadata should be checked or not.
+Only the option `mandatoryFields` will be checked.